 Enjoy the spectacular views and pristine nature (Photo courtesy of Wes Lavin)

 Make Your Unplugged Plan

-If you want to experience the quiet calm of a kayak trip out on a serene lake and witness the last loons gliding across the surface before they migrate, make your unplugged plan before you head out on your adventure.
+If you want to experience the quiet calm of a kayak trip out on a serene lake and witness the last loons gliding across the surface before they migrate, make your unplugged plan before you head out on your adventure through the outdoor in New Hampshire.
 Whether your family decides to leave all devices at home or if you bring them along for a once a day check-in, consider figuring out what level of unplugged works for your family before your trip, and with that set you can plan your adventures from there.